anandwana001/android-interview/README.md

  - Find the string is panagram or not [Paytm Interview]
  - Minimum Meetroom scheduling [PhonePe]
  - Anagram Strings based question [PhonePe]
+ - Implement findViewById method [Booking.com]
+ - Given a list of words as input, output another list of strings, each containing words that are mutual anagrams [Booking.com]
+ - Identify whether four sides (given by four integers) can form a square, a rectangle or neither [Booking.com]
+ - Output a delta encoding for the sequence.
+In a delta encoding, the first element is reproduced as-is.
+Each subsequent element is represented as the numeric difference from the element before it [Booking.com]
+ - Three integer arrays are given with duplicate numbers.
+Find the common elements among three arrays [Booking.com]
+ - Twisted question related to ConcurrentModificationException in an ArrayList [Booking.com]
+ - How do you implement a hotel list and detail screen.
+Discuss what all APIs You will create how the layout will be [Booking.com]
+ - Fragments & their lifecycle, Activity lifecycle, Views, Layouts [Booking.com]
+ - Background task in Android - Asynctask, service, intent services etc [Booking.com]
+ - Given dates and number of check-in and check-out on those dates.
+Find the busiest day of the hotel.
+[Merge Array interval type question] [Booking.com]
+ - given an array, determine if there are repeated elements.
+If an element is repeated more than 3 times, return those elements.
+This question is basically doing a hash and checking if the hash already exists.
+Someone used a Map and a Set.
+[Booking.com]
+ - Given an list of positive words, negative words and a review, determine if the review is flagged as positive, negative or neutral.
+Someone solved it using a Set.
+Someone just needed to do some count (+ or -) regarding on where the word appeard (positive list or negative).
+[Booking.com]
+ -

 ------